PhongNgo/persist/README.md

 **NOTE: using `run_test.sh`, except Persist, some examples will take longer than 40 mins (in a machine of 2.4 Ghz 2 cores, 4GB RAM), or run out of memory; you may need to stop it yourself!!!**

+## License
+Persist is using the source code of Trencher.
+The Persist tool is licensed under GPLv2.
+See LICENSE.

 ## References
 [1] D. Shasha and M. Snir.
 Efficient and correct execution of parallel programs that share memory.
 ACM Trans.
 Program.
 Lang.
 Syst., 10(2):282–312, Apr.
 1988.